Atron1792/WinFolderLock/README.md

 ## Overview
 WinFolderLock compresses and encrypts target folders into `.wflck` files.
 This tool ensures that without the proper password, the contents are kept hidden from casual snooping.
 The key used for encryption is additionally protected by the built-in Windows Data Protection API (DPAPI) for the current user.

+**Use at your own volition**, backup important files before locking them away.
+I haven't run into any problems while testing, but that doesn't mean you won't.

 **Made with the help of GitHub Copilot.**

 ## Features